PaluchowskiMatthew/ADA-Orion/README.md

 - [Foursquare API](https://developer.foursquare.com/)

-	If we descide to use user recomendations of the restaurants etc., we have concidered Foursquare as a source.
+	If we descide to use user recomendations of the restaurants etc., we have considered Foursquare as a source.

 - [Google Maps/Places API](https://developers.google.com/places/)